 Once there we saw the queues!!
 It actually only took us 50 minutes to do both the queue to get the ticket and then the queue to get on the bus which takes you into the park, the bus journey is about 15 minutes.
 The total admission fee is $52.20BRL/£13.00 to get into the park.

-So finally we were at the park and could see the start of the waterfall.
+We were at the park and could see the start of the waterfall.
 You basically follow a path the whole way and there are balconies along the way ready for you to take the perfect picture.
 We quickly learnt that Brazilians don’t queue and like to push..
 So we started to too!

 The waterfalls get better and better as you get along them and the sky got bluer and bluer for us too so it was really nice.
 The last point is the most famous and called ‘Devils throat’, there’s a walk way that starts to go into the waterfall and people were coming out completely soake by the spray!
 From this point you are quite close to the waterfall and can just see how powerful and huge it really is.